Noratrieb/stuff/README.md

 choice of `Backend` (defaults to `usize`, `u64` and `u128` are also possible).
 It can store a pointer or some `other` data.

-You can choose any arbitrary bitstuffing depending on the `StuffingStrategy`, an unsafe trait that governs how the `other` data (or the pointer itself) will be packed into the backend.
-While this trait is still unsafe, it's a lot safer than doing everything by hand.
+You can choose any arbitrary bitstuffing depending on the `StuffingStrategy`, a trait that governs how the `other` data (or the pointer itself) will be packed into the backend.

 # Example: NaN-Boxing
 Pointers are hidden in the NaN values of floats.
 NaN boxing often involves also hiding booleans